alpinestudios/website/content/work.md

 layout: basic
 ---

-If you'd like to apply for any of the roles below, send me an email:

-**contact at randy dot gg**

-I've got a list of positions I'm actively looking to fill listed out below.
-But I'm always on the lookout for other *sik kunts™️* that want to work with me on cool shit.
+I've got a list of positions I'm actively looking to fill out listed below.
+But I'm always on the lookout for other *sik kunts™️* that want to work with me on making great shit.

-Right now all efforts are going towards shipping [Arcane Survival](/arcane) while building up a killer team to tackle the next game... and then the next...
+Right now all efforts are going towards shipping [Arcane Survival](/arcane) while building up a killer team to tackle the next game... and then the next... and then the next...

+If that sounds like something you're down for, then shoot me [an email](/contact).

 ## CEO of Stream Highlights